jonathan31101983/jonathan31101983.github.io/README.md

 ### Guess number
 This game is  compare the guess a human user and the pc, there is a target number which is compare with both compatitors.
 The near to the goal wins. https://codepen.io/jonathan31101983/pen/pMxwep

+## Project 5
+### Secret message

+The idea is to practice , the arrays.
+Transforming arrays string into secreat messages.